BexB1/mit-front-end-next-steps-bootcamp/Day_1/html1.md

 # <span id="three">3.
 All about linking</span>

+- Mailto

 # <span id="four">4.
 Using comments</span>

+Comments are a great way to kind of 'signpost' your code.
+Think of them as sticky notes you might put on a book.

 # <span id="five">5.
 Some common HTML elements</span>

 - 'semantic' elements; eg, headers.

 # <span id="six">6.
 Keeping things DRY with partials</span>

+Typically a header will be displayed constantly across all pages on a single site.
+Trouble is, if we want that to be the case here, we'll have to copy and paste the header code into all pages of our site.
+Not only is that kind of a pain, it's also bad coding practice.

+[The 'DRY' Principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) states that we should do something to reduce unnecessary code repetition.
+Ideally what we'd like to do here is write the code for the header once and have it generate on every page.
+We're going to do that with something known as a `template engine`.